-To avoid disappointment, all users are advised to bring everything they think they will need during their stay, including drinking water, toilet paper, washing up liquid, cooking pots, matches, candles, etc. Many past users may donate such items on departure.
-Any additional donations would be gratefully received, however, we would ask visitors not to leave any perishable food that will go off or attract rats.
+To avoid disappointment, all users are advised to bring everything they think they will need during their stay.
+Including drinking water, toilet paper, washing up liquid, cooking pots, matches, candles, etc. Many past users may donate such items on departure.
+Any additional donations will be gratefully received, however, we would ask visitors not to leave any perishable food that will go off or attract rats.

-All bookings for the Bothy are coordinated through Share Discovery Village on 028 677 22122.
-The charges, which go towards running, administration and maintenance costs, must also be paid in full before allocation of key code.
-Charges are as follows:
+All bookings for the Bothy are coordinated through SHARE.
+Contact on 028 6772 2122 between 9am and 5pm Monday to Friday or email email@example.com for more information.
+The charge, which go towards running, administration and maintenance costs, must also be paid in full before allocation of key code.

 Canoe and Kayak Hire

 SHARE offer a wide range of Canoe and Kayak Hire options, alongside wetsuit and map hire.
 SHARE can also organise Drop Offs along the Lough Erne Canoe Trail (at a small charge) for groups when booking in advance.

 - £30 per kayak per full day